bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 Let's say you add a new blog post by saving `src/_posts/2021-05-10-super-cool-blog-post.md`.
 To make the transition from a Markdown file with Liquid or ERB template syntax to a final URL on your website, Bridgetown takes your data through several steps:

 1. It finds the appropriate origin class to load the post.
 The posts collection file reader uses a special **origin ID** identify the file (in this case: `repo://posts.collection/_posts/2021-05-10-super-cool-blog-post.md`).
 Other origin classes could handle different protocols to download content from third-party APIs or load in content directly from scripts.
 2. Once the origin provides the post's data it is used to create a model object.
 The model will be a `Bridgetown::Model::Base` object by default, but you can create your own subclasses to alter and enhance data, or for use in a Ruby-based CMS environment.
 For example, `class Post < Bridgetown::Model::Base; end` will get used automatically for the `posts` collection (because Bridgetown will use the Rails inflector to map `posts` to `Post`).
-You can save subclasses in your `plugins` folder.
+You can save subclasses in your `plugins` folder, or set up a dedicated `models` folder to be [eager-loaded by Zeitwerk](/docs/plugins#zeitwerk-and-autoloading).
 3. The model then "emits" a resource object.
-The resource is provided a clone of the model data which it can then process for use within template like Liquid, ERB, and so forth.
-Resources may also point to other resources within their collection, and templates can access resources through various means (looping through collections, referencing resources by source paths, etc.)
+The resource is provided a clone of the model data which it can then process for use within templates.
+Resources may also point to other resources through relations, and templates can access resources through various means (looping through collections, referencing resources by source paths, etc.)
-4. The resource is transformed by a transformer object which runs a pipeline to convert Markdown to HTML, render Liquid or ERB templates, and any other conversions specified—as well as optionally place the resource output within a converted layout.
+4. The resource is transformed by a pipeline to convert Markdown to HTML, render template code like Liquid or ERB, and any other conversions specified—as well as optionally place the resource output within a converted layout.
 5. Finally, a destination object is responsible for determining the resource's "permalink" based on configured criteria or the presence of `permalink` front matter.
 It will then write out to the output folder using a static file name matching the destination permalink.

 ## Accessing Resources in Templates

 {% raw %}
-The simplest way to access resources in your templates is to use the `collections` variable, available now in both Liquid and Ruby-based templates.
+The simplest way to access resources in your templates is to use the `collections` variable, available in both Liquid and Ruby-based templates.

 ```liquid
 <!-- Liquid -->